Cryotherapy for prostate cancer

 - Swelling of the penis or scrotum

-- Problems controlling your bladder (more likely if you have had radiation therapy also)
+- Problems controlling your urination (more likely if you have had radiation therapy also)

 Possible long-term problems include: